Werner Baumbach: Career

 Baumbach entered the Luftwaffe in 1936 and, after initial training at the 2nd Air Warfare School (Fliegerhorst Gatow), was trained as a bomber pilot.
 He was one of the first pilots to fly the Junkers Ju 88 bomber and flew various bombing missions with Kampfgeschwader 30 (KG 30).
-On 19 April 1940, he bombed and damaged the French cruiser Émile Bertin for which he was awarded the Iron Cross 1st Class.
+Based in Norway, on 19 April 1940, he bombed and damaged the French cruiser Émile Bertin off Åndalsnes, for which he was awarded the Iron Cross 1st Class.

 In 1942, Baumbach was removed from active pilot duty and started working on new bomber designs; among others, he helped design the composite bomber system, Mistel.
 In 1944, he was placed in command of the newly formed Kampfgeschwader 200 (KG 200) and was in charge of all Luftwaffe special missions.
 Baumbach was promoted to Oberstleutnant on 15 November 1944 and was the acting General der Kampfflieger for two months.

-On the last stage on the war, during the days of the Flensburg Government, Baumbach was placed in charge of the government air squadron.
+In the last stages of the war, during the days of the Flensburg Government, Baumbach was placed in charge of the government air squadron.

-After the war, Baumbach spent three years as a prisoner of war before he moved to Argentina where he worked as a test pilot.
+After the war, Baumbach spent 6 months as a prisoner of war in British custody on charges of being a war criminal.
+It was decided that neither he nor any unit under his command had committed any violation of the Hague Convention, and he was released.
+He then assisted the Harvard University historian Bruce C. Hopper for a year with studies on the course of World War II, and Hopper suggested that Baumbach should write a book based on his experiences.

+With Allied permission he moved with his family in spring 1948 to Argentina where he worked as a technical adviser for industrial firms.
+In 1949 he published Zu spät?
+Aufstieg und Untergang der deutschen Luftwaffe, which was translated into English as Broken Swastika: The Defeat of the Luftwaffe in 1960.
 He died in a plane crash on 20 October 1953 near Berazategui, while evaluating a British Lancaster bomber for the Argentine Air Force.
 He was interred in his hometown, Cloppenburg, Lower Saxony.
 The street "Werner-Baumbach-Straße" in Cloppenburg was named after him.